JosephStocks/toggl-entry-annotator/README.md

     Your `fly.toml` is already configured to use this volume at the `/data` mount point.

 3.  **Set Secrets:**
-    The backend needs your Toggl credentials.
-Set them as secrets on Fly.io.
+    The backend needs your Toggl credentials and your `rclone.conf` for backups.
     ```bash
     # Replace with your actual app name and credentials
     flyctl secrets set TOGGL_TOKEN="YOUR_TOGGL_TOKEN" WORKSPACE_ID="YOUR_WORKSPACE_ID" --app your-app-name-api

+    # Encode your rclone.conf file and set it as a secret
+    flyctl secrets set RCLONE_CONF="$(cat ~/.config/rclone/rclone.conf | base64)" --app your-app-name-api
     ```

 4.  **Deploy the Backend:**
-    **(New & Simplified)** Since the repository already contains a configured `fly.toml`, you do not need to run `launch`.
+    Since the repository already contains a configured `fly.toml`, you do not need to run `launch`.
 Simply deploy the existing configuration:
     ```bash
     flyctl deploy --config backend/fly.toml
     ```